r1karim/classroom-manager/README.md

 # Classroom Manager

 ## Description
 Hey there!
 This is a website called Classroom Manager.
-You can create classrooms, have students join the classrooms, chat with your students, create notes, assign assignments, and more!
+You can create classrooms, have fellow students join the classrooms, chat with your peers, create notes, assign assignments, and more!
 You can dm 'Top Of Tech#4867' or 'adri711#7835' on discord if you have any thoughts.

 Created by [Top Of Tech](http:www.github.com/Top-Of-Tech) and [adri711](http:www.github.com/adri711)